samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 The primary objective behind establishing this score is to promote the resolution of accessibility issues.

 This score acts as a gauge for the accessibility of a mobile app, but it only covers a specific set of metrics and doesn't offer a complete assessment.

-We utilize a `toBeAccessible` test to evaluate the app according to these [RNAE rules](https://github.com/aryella-lacerda/react-native-accessibility-engine#current-rules), which are not comprehensive.
+- For mobile: We utilize a `toBeAccessible` test to evaluate the mobile app according to these [RNAE rules](https://github.com/aryella-lacerda/react-native-accessibility-engine#current-rules), which are not comprehensive.

+- For web: We utilize a `toHaveNoViolations` test to evaluate the web app according to these [a11y rules](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md).

 Over time, we plan to incrementally expand the rule set.
 However, it's important to note that some accessibility guidelines cannot be assessed through automation alone.
 As a result, this score is limited in scope, which is why we refer to it as the `automatedA11yScore`.

 ### What is automatedA11yScore?

-The `automatedA11yScore` is a metric representing the accessibility of a mobile app, based solely on the results of automated accessibility testing.
+The `automatedA11yScore` is a metric representing the accessibility of a the mobile/web app, based solely on the results of automated accessibility testing.
 It provides a limited assessment of overall compliance.

 $$
 automatedA11yScore = \frac{a11yScore}{100} \times jestScore
 $$

-- Note: The jestScore used in the calculation of `automatedA11yScore` is the `filteredJestScore` which is the total jest code coverage percentage of files specificed in codeowners file.
+- Note: The jestScore used in the calculation of `automatedA11yScore` is the `filteredJestScore` which is the total jest code coverage percentage of files specified in the codeowners file.
 By default it is the entire repo unless codeowners are specified.

 #### What is a11yScore?

 $$
-a11yScore = \frac{\text{components and screens with passing }toBeAccessible\text{ tests}}{\text{components and screens with tests}}\times 100
+a11yScore = \frac{\text{components and screens with passing }Accessibility\text{ tests}}{\text{components and screens with tests}}\times 100
 $$

 ##### Components and Screens with Tests

 These are the components and screens that have a corresponding test file with a matching name.
 For instance, if a component is named `ComponentName`, a test file named `ComponentName.test.tsx` is expected.
 If the test file for `ComponentName` has a different name, it will not be captured.

-##### Components and Screens with Passing toBeAccessible Tests
+##### Components and Screens with Passing Accessibility Tests

-These are the components and screens that have a corresponding test file (see [Components and screens with tests](#components-and-screens-with-tests) above) with passing `toBeAccessible` tests.
-A `toBeAccessible` test will fail when an a11y violation is detected:
+These are the components and screens that have a corresponding test file (see [Components and screens with tests](#components-and-screens-with-tests) above) with passing `toBeAccessible`(mobile) or `toHaveNoViolations` (web) tests.
+A `toBeAccessible` or `toHaveNoViolations` test will fail when an a11y violation is detected:

 ![a11yTestFailing Example](images/a11yTestFailing_example.png)